Grigor Dimitrov: 2012: First top 10 win, top 50 year-end

 At the 2012 Wimbledon Championships, Dimitrov faced the No. 32 seed, Kevin Anderson in the first round.
 Dimitrov won in a very close four sets.
 In the second round, he faced the Cypriot Marcos Baghdatis, where Dimitrov retired due to an injury.
 His next tournament was Swedish Open.
 Seeded sixth, he eliminated Rogério Dutra da Silva, Frederico Gil, and third seed Albert Ramos all in straight sets to reach a second ATP semifinal in his career.
 In the semifinal, he lost to the top seed and eventual champion David Ferrer in straight sets.
-Dimitrov then competed in the Crédit Agricole Suisse Open Gstaad.
+Dimitrov then competed in the Suisse Open Gstaad.
 He defeated sixth seed Julien Benneteau, Dustin Brown, and Łukasz Kubot.
 In his third career semifinal, he lost again – this time to Thomaz Bellucci in two tough tiebreaks.

 On the grass of Wimbledon, Dimitrov represented his country for the first time in the Olympics.
 In the first round, he defeated Pole Łukasz Kubot again in two tight sets, two weeks after he had beaten him in the Swiss Open quarterfinal.
 He fell in the second round to the 12th seed, Gilles Simon – his fourth loss against Simon (whom he has never beaten).

-On hard courts, Dimitrov has failed to qualify for Rogers Cup and Western & Southern Open.
+On hardcourts, Dimitrov has failed to qualify for Rogers Cup and Western & Southern Open.
 In both Masters tournaments, he lost in the first round of the qualifying round to Marco Chiudinelli and Rajeev Ram respectively.
 Dimitrov suffered a first lost at the final slam of the year, the US Open to Benoît Paire in four sets.
-He ended his drought at the PTT Thailand Open, reaching the second round before losing to Richard Gasquet in three tight sets.
+He ended his drought at the Thailand Open, reaching the second round before losing to Richard Gasquet in three tight sets.
 He then qualified for the Japan Open, but fell to Juan Mónaco in straight sets.

 At the Masters event of Shanghai, he defeated Pablo Andújar before losing to world No. 2 Novak Djokovic.
 At the Swiss Indoors Basel Dimitrov reached the quarterfinals, defeating Viktor Troicki in straight sets and Julien Benneteau in three tie-break sets, before losing to Paul-Henri Mathieu in two tie-break sets.
-His next tournament was the BNP Paribas Masters, after receiving an entry from the qualifying draw.
+His next tournament was the Paris Masters, after receiving an entry from the qualifying draw.
 He beat Jürgen Melzer before his 2012 campaign ended at the hands of Juan Mónaco.
-Dimitrov ended 2012 ranked World No. 48 in singles.
+Dimitrov ended 2012 ranked world No. 48 in singles.